rajendra627/k8s-bootcamp/configmaps/README.md

 # ConfigMaps #

 ConfigMaps are K8S' means to externalize configuration from your application code.
-They are essentially key/value pairs that can be defined in a single file, multiple files, a directory of files or just simple literal values from the command line.
+They are essentially key/value pairs that can be defined in a single file, a directory of files or just simple literal values from the command line.
+Configmaps are key value/pairs.
+If the datasource is a file, the key is the filename and the value is the content of the file.

 To create a config map from a file run: